aragon/aragon-wiki/docs/documentation/AragonOS_document.md

   - `functions`: An array of all the relevant function signatures for the contract, with its [natspec](https://github.com/ethereum/wiki/wiki/Ethereum-Natural-Specification-Format) description, argument names and whether the function is protected by the ACL or not.
 These can be automatically generated on package publish.
 What role is needed to call a function is specified in the function object.
   - `permissions`: An array of what permissions the app needs to have over other entities in order to work.
 This will probably be dependent on initialization parameters.
 For example: a Finance app will need permissions over the Vault it is initialized with.
   - `verification`: An object providing the needed information to independently verify the source code of the deployed code.
 Values needed are: `deployTxId`, `sourceCode` and the compiler settings, solc version and optimization settings.

+An initial implementation of the contracts supporting package management can be found on the apm-contracts Github [repo](https://github.com/aragon/apm-contracts).